 Being smarter and more efficient with our resource use is simply the right thing to do — for the environment and our bottom line.
+Safeguarding and ensuring the effective and efficient use of natural resources is a responsibility we all share.
+Constellation Brands has been committed to doing its part by operating in a responsible and sustainable manner for more than 70 years.
 Below you can read more about our initiatives and efforts relating to water, carbon, solar, waste, and more.

 Each year since 2009, we have submitted a climate change response to CDP (formerly the Carbon Disclosure Project), an independent not-for-profit organization that gives investors insight into companies’ greenhouse gas emissions, water usage, and strategies for managing climate change and water risk.
-In 2017, we were named to the CDP Leadership Index for our best practice actions around water management.
+We were included in the 2017 CDP Leadership Index for our best practice actions around water management.

 (Liters of water withdrawals per liter of product produced)